tobyglover/TOR/README.md

 and at least three Tor Routers are running, the Tor client can be run.

+## Local Setup

+To run all components locally, the `run_local.sh` and `kill_local.sh` may be used.
+`run_local.sh` spins up a pathing server, three routers, and a client on 127.0.0.1:7000.

 ## Tor Pathfinding Server Setup

 The Pathfinding Server must be set up on a server with a static IP on a port